What’s The Best Pool Thermometer (2019 Guide)

 Buy the best quality unit you can afford and check online reviews to back up your decision.

 Also look for reading frequency and supported channels.

 Some cheap thermometers just aren't made to hold up to extreme conditions or long-term use.

-So unless you want to replace your thermometer on a regular basis, look for one that is known for its durability: you can do this by checking online reviews.
+So unless you want to replace it on a regular basis, look for one that is known for its durability: you can do this by checking online reviews.